 The solution is not completely hopeless.
 Resigning from your teaching job does not mean you have to stop teaching, in fact, private tutoring jobs in Sydney or other parts of Australia might be exactly what you're looking for.

 Private tutors are free to choose their working hours and set their own rates.
-Your workplace is flexible — your home, your students' house, office space or even a public space like a library or coffee shop.
-Your clients will want to learn and you will be relatively free to use the methodology you feel is best to help each student achieve their goals.
+Your 'classroom' is flexible — your home, your students' house, office space or even a public space like a library or coffee shop.
+Your clients will want to learn and you'll be relatively free to use the methodology you feel is best to help each student achieve their goals.

 Alternatively, you may decide to apply for jobs at tutoring agencies, which offer benefits such as insurance and visibility but can constrain you with regards to fees and work hours.